 This bullwhip effect diagram demonstrates how small changes in consumer demand result in big shifts in production further up the supply chain:

-Referring to an augmented variability in demand, the bullwhip effect in supply chain management magnifies inefficiencies as each step up the supply channel progressively estimates demand with greater inaccuracy.
+Referring to an augmented variability in demand, the bullwhip effect in supply chain management magnifies inefficiencies as each step up the supply chain progressively estimates demand with greater inaccuracy.

 Factors that contribute to the bullwhip effect in supply chains include: